-As passengers have done everywhere and always, those on the North Coast Limited As passengers have done everywhere and always, those on the North Coast Limited between Chicago and Seattle tossed their onboard reading when they were done.
-Mr. Parks scavenged the well-thumbed magazines and, taking them home, discovered both the Depression-era images of photographers like Dorothea Lange and the exotic spheres depicted in Vogue.

-He bought his first camera at a pawnshop in Seattle in 1937 and taught himself how to use it.
-Returnling to the Minneapolis area where he had lived for a time, he scouted work shooting for local department stores.
+As passengers have done everywhere and always, those on the North Coast Limited

+As passengers have done everywhere and always, those on the North Coast Limited between Chicago and Seattle tossed their unboard reading when they were done.
+Mr. Parks scavenged the well-thumbed maga-zines and, taking them home, discovered both the Depression-era images of photog-raphers like Dorothea Lange and the exote spather is the Dorothea Lange and the exote spather is the Dorothea Lange and the exote spather is the BOT and taught himself how to use it.
+Returning to the Minneapolis area where he had lived for a time, he scouted work shooting for local department stores.
 All except one rebuffed him.
-This, as it happened, was Frank Murphy, the most fashionable boutique in the city, a shop with a running fountain, a resident parrot and a clientele that ran to women from the Pillsbury, Ordway and Dayton dynasties and who relied on the buyers there to supply them with things like "telephone cresses," for those who considered it unseemly to take calls in dishabille.

-By legend, it was the owner's wife, Madeleine, who insisted that her husband nire the fledging photographer despire his inexperience, for reasons never made clear.
-The bet paid off, though, since the images Mr. Parks produced promptly resulted in more work, a local exhibition and a telephone call from Marva Louis, then the wife the world heavyweight boxing champion.

-phone call from Marva Louis, then the wife of the world heavyweight boxing champion, Joe Louis, who encouraged him to relocate to Chicago, where he began taking portraits
+This, as it happened, was Frank Murphy, shop with a running fountain, a resident parot and a clientle that ran to women from the Pillsbury, Ordway and Dayton dy-saties and who relied on the buyers there to spathet in this in dishabile.
+By legend, it was the owner's wife, Maire the fielding photographer despite his increding dif, though, since the images Mr. Parks produced promptly resulted in more work, a local exhibition and a tele-phone call from Marva Louis, then the wife phone call from Marva Louis, then the wife of the world heavyweight boxing champion, Joe Louis, who encouraged him to relocate to Chicago, where he began taking portraits of society women.
+It was a career transit compressed in a sequence of events so im-plausible as to seem internatic.
+Yet, for Mr. Partis, it was just a beginning.

-Gordon Parks, top center, exulting with fellow photographers after a 2002 portrait session in Harlem.
-Above from left: favoring crisp white shirts and belted trench coats, on the job or off; a portrait of a many-faceted professional in this frame from a 1988 contact sheet for "CBS Reports: The Weapens of Gordon Parks; and Mr. Parks, and Mr. Parks, and Secret stylish, in a Stetson and denim Jacket on the set of his autobiographical film, "The Learning Tree."

-'From the start,

-Parks knew how to make

-a beautiful picture.'

-of society women.
-It was a career transit compressed in a sequence of events so implausible as to seem chematic.
-Yet, for Mr. Parks, it was just a beginning.
 "From the start, Parks knew how to make a beautiful picture," the photography critic Vince Aletti said.

-And it is true that long after Mr. Parks established his reputation with unflinching photographic series on the civil rights movement, Harlem gangs, the Black Panthers, Malcolm X and the Nation of Islam, he continued to move easily between photothers, Mulcoum x and the Nation of Islam, he continued to move easily between photo-journalism and the fashion work for which he maintained a lifelong regard - and which, along with his access to elements of Black life largely invisible to white readers, was among the reasons he was hired in the first place by Life.
+And it is true that long after Mr. Parks es-tablished his reputation with unflinching photographic series on the civil rights movement, Hariem gangs, the Black Pan-thers, Malcolm X and the Nation of Islam, he continued to move easily between photothers, Macoum X and the Nation of Islam, he continued to move easily between photo-journalism and the fashion work for which he maintained a lifelong regard - and which, along with his access to elements of Black life largely invisible to white readers, was among the reasons he was hired in the first place by Life.